aristanetworks/ansible-collection-eos-l3ls-evpn/ansible_collections/arista/avd/roles/eos_designs/docs/tables/node-type-ptp-configuration.md

           #   - "aes67-r16-2016"
           #   - "smpte2059-2"
           profile: <str; default="aes67-r16-2016">
+          uplinks:

-          # limit ptp to only specified interface
+              # Limit PTP to the specified uplink interfaces.
-          uplinks: <list>
+            - <str>

           # Configure PTP on the MLAG peer-link port-channel when PTP is enabled.
 By default PTP will not be configured on the MLAG peer-link port-channel.
           mlag: <bool; default=False>